Get holiday-ready

 Professional Email Examples

-Appreciation emails, promotion requests, apology letters, farewells to coworkers, and countless more.
+Appreciation emails, job referral emails, promotion requests, apology letters, farewells to coworkers, and countless more.
 There are hundreds of different professional situations that call for an email.
 Let’s look at some sample emails.

 Here is an example of a professional email written to a colleague.